w4bremer/template-cpp14/docs/docs/features/conan.md

 Some of the above files, the `📂cpp_hello_world/apigear/conanfile.py` or `conanfiles.txt` generated for each example were present even without conan feature - for simplicity of generation rules. <br />
-The `📂cpp_hello_world/apigear/conanfile.py` contains recipe for building additonal library - netork layer for cpp-template,  independent from your API, and necessary for [ObjectLink core](https://github.com/apigear-io/objectlink-core-cpp), for aligning to MQTT protocol or for tracing. <br />
+The `📂cpp_hello_world/apigear/conanfile.py` contains recipe for building additional library - network layer for cpp-template,  independent from your API, and necessary for [ObjectLink core](https://github.com/apigear-io/objectlink-core-cpp), for aligning to MQTT protocol or for tracing. <br />
-The  `📂cpp_hello_world📂modules/io_world_module/conanfile.py` is the main recipe for your API module, which contains all the info necessary for packaging.
+The  `📂cpp_hello_world📂modules/io_world/conan/conanfile.py` is the main recipe for your API module, which contains all the info necessary for packaging.
 Dependencies for the examples are stored in conanfile.txt files in each of the examples ( conanfile.txt is a simplification of conanfile.py, that can be used exclusively to consume dependencies, but not to create packages).

 The test package
-Files inside the `📂cpp_hello_world/modules/io_world_module/test_package contain a test package`.
+Files inside the `📂cpp_hello_world/modules/io_world/conan/test_package contain a test package`.
 It instantiates `Hello` implementation from a `stub` feature.
-It is a check that package for `io_module` was created in proper way, can be found and used.
+It is a check that package for `io_world` was created in proper way, can be found and used.